resheku/my-awesome/README.md

 - [parseablehq/parseable](https://github.com/parseablehq/parseable) - Parseable is a log analytics system written in Rust.
 It is built for high throughput log ingestion cases.
 - [pemistahl/grex](https://github.com/pemistahl/grex) - A command-line tool and Rust library with Python bindings for generating regular expressions from user-provided test cases
 - [queer/boxxy](https://github.com/queer/boxxy) - boxxy puts bad Linux applications in a box with only their files.
-- [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Sub-second search & analytics engine on cloud storage
+- [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native search engine for observability.
+An open-source alternative to Datadog, Elasticsearch, Loki, and Tempo.
 - [rcoh/angle-grinder](https://github.com/rcoh/angle-grinder) - Slice and dice logs on the command line
 - [rust-lang/rustup](https://github.com/rust-lang/rustup) - The Rust toolchain installer
 - [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.